Sahitya Akademi: 'Meet the Author' programmes

 The Sahitya Akademi organises regular public interactions with published Indian authors.
 These sessions, titled 'Meet the Author' consist of a 40-minute lecture by the invited author followed by an open session of questions and discussions.
 'Meet the Author' programmes have been conducted in Delhi, Mumbai, Kolkata, Chennai, and Bengaluru.
 Over 180 authors have participated to date.

 To complement this, the Sahitya Akademi has held a parallel lecture series titled 'Men in Books' in which the Akademi invites persons distinguished for interdisciplinary studies to speak about literature.
 Notable speakers in the past have included film-maker Adoor Gopalakrishnan, journalist Dilip Padgaonkar, lawyer Laxmi Mall Singhvi, and former prime minister Atal Bihari Vajpayee.

 Kavi Anuvadak

 The Kavi Anuvadak programmes, started in 2001, consist of a live performance of poetry in the original language and in translation.
 Nine Kavi Anuvadaks have been held to date, featuring, amongst others, K. Satchidanandan, Manglesh Dabral, and Ayyappa Paniker.

 Sahitya Akademi Award

 Sahitya Akademi Award (Devnagari: साहित्य अकादमी पुरस्कार) is a literary honor in India which Sahitya Akademi annually confers on writers of the most outstanding books of literary merit published in any of the major Indian languages recognised by the Akademi.

 Yuva Puraskar

-Sahitya Akademi conferres annually the Yuva Puraskar to young writers (under 35 years) of outstanding works in one of the 24 major Indian languages.
+Sahitya Akademi confers annually the Yuva Puraskar to young writers (under 35 years) of outstanding works in one of the 24 major Indian languages.
 It was founded in 2011.